psiri/nixos-config/README.md

    ```
 2. At least one of the modules in the disko repository, which take care of linking or bind mounting files between the persistent storage mount point and the root file system
    * In our case, we will import the disko flake.
 Configuration details are provided in the next section.
 3. A root filesystem which somehow gets wiped on reboot.
-There are a few ways to achieve this:
-   * :notebook_with_decorative_cover: The method by which the deletion or rollback happens depends on your filesystem and hardware configuration.
-In the examples contained within this repo, ZFS snapshot rollbacks are utilized to return the root dataset back to its initial (pristine) state.
-This snapshot is taken right after disko initially partitions the drives and creates filesystems.
+   * :warning: The method by which the deletion or rollback happens depends on your filesystem and hardware configuration.
-   1. Ensure your host automatically revert its root filesystem (at minimum) every boot:
+   1. Ensure your host automatically revert its root filesystem (at minimum) every boot.
+Refer to the examples below depending on your filesystem:
-      * Depending on your selected filesystem, the means to accomplish this varies:
         * [BTRFS using subvolumes](https://github.com/nix-community/impermanence?tab=readme-ov-file#btrfs-subvolumes)
         * [ZFS using snapshot rollback](./hosts/fw16-nix/hardware-configuration.nix#L17-L38) (current method employed by this repo)
+          * In the examples contained within this repo, ZFS snapshot rollbacks are utilized to return the root dataset back to its initial (pristine) state.
+This snapshot is taken right after disko initially partitions the drives and creates filesystems, as described in [Configure Disko Step #3](#configure-disko).
-        * [root on tmpfs](https://elis.nu/blog/2020/05/nixos-tmpfs-as-root/) (Has some drawbacks, would recommend one of the others)
+        * [root on tmpfs](https://elis.nu/blog/2020/05/nixos-tmpfs-as-root/) (Easiest implementation, but has some drawbacks.
+I would recommend one of the others)

 #### Configure Impermanence